 Facelift Before and After Results: What Does Your Age Have to Do With It?

 Toronto’s top facelift surgeon results are subtle and impressive.
 They’re often so natural-looking, it’s not instantly apparent that plastic surgery has taken place.
 That’s the goal for the best facial plastic surgeons.
 Toronto facelift clients, male and female, come to Dr. Cory Torgerson for personalized, custom facial rejuvenation without telltale signs of cosmetic surgery.
-How can you ensure your facelift before and after photos look like those you’ve seen online, in celebrity magazines and social media pages?
-Facelifts aren’t one-size-fits-all, nor are they dependant on a specific age.
+How can you ensure that your facelift before and after photos look like those you’ve seen online, in celebrity magazines and social media pages?
+Facelifts aren’t one-size-fits-all, nor are they dependent on a specific age.

 Facelift Surgeons in Toronto

-Top Reasons To Get One in Your 40s
+Top Reasons to Get One in Your 40s

 The right intervention at the right time